sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/transforms/operations/date-format.md

 ## Transform Structure

-The date format transform takes whatever value provided as the input, parses the datetime based on the `inputFormat` provided, and then reformats it into the desired `outputFormat.`
+The date format transform takes whatever value provided as the input, parses the datetime based on the `inputFormat` provided, and then reformats it into the desired `outputFormat`.

 ```json
 {